RasulSonmez/RasulSonmez/README.md

 ![Sass](https://img.shields.io/badge/Sass-CC6699?style=for-the-badge&logo=sass&logoColor=white)

 - 🖥️ I've been learning HTML, CSS and JavaScript for my own ideals for a while.
-- 🚀 Someone who comes from an irrelevant life and wants to improve.
+- 🚀 Someone who comes from an unrelated life and wants to improve himself as a front-end developer.
 - 💣 I like to explore new technologies and develop software solutions and quick hacks.
 - 🚬 I'm on track for learning more about Typescript and React.
 - :postbox: Reach me: Instagram [@rasulsönmez](https://www.instagram.com/rsl.snmz0/)